Catalyst Center on ESXi Deployment Guide

 Click Finish. |

-If you enable disaster recovery for Catalyst Center on ESXi using vSphere's Site Recovery Manager (SRM), ensure that the required resources are reserved during failover by completing the following procedure.
-When you configure vSphere replication on the virtual appliance, the recovery site’s VM (also referred to as the placeholder VM) will not have a reservation configured on the main site.
-You'll need to configure the reservation manually after replication takes place.
+If you enable disaster recovery for Catalyst Center on ESXi using the vSphere Site Recovery Manager (SRM), ensure that the required resources are reserved during failover.
+Complete this procedure to reserve the resources.
+When you configure vSphere replication on the virtual appliance, the recovery site’s VM (also called the placeholder VM) does not have a reservation configured on the main site.
+Configure the reservation manually after replication completes.

 Procedure